turflads/crazy_bids/replit.md

 ### Business Logic

-The system incorporates a robust **Bidding Validation System** with four tiers: grade quota fulfillment, purse sufficiency, optional grade-specific max bid caps, and a smart max bid calculation formula. **Grade Quota Management** allows configurable quotas per grade with progress tracking. **Auction Flow** is Admin-controlled, supporting start/pause/reset, unsold player handling, and celebration popups. **Skip-Sold-Players Feature** enables Super Admin to pre-sell players before auction starts; Admin auction flow automatically skips already-sold players using wrap-around roster search, detecting auction completion when no unsold players remain and auto-pausing with completion alert.
-An **Excel Import System** with configurable column mapping and automatic image path resolution is included.
+The system incorporates a robust **Bidding Validation System** with four tiers: grade quota fulfillment, purse sufficiency, optional grade-specific max bid caps, and a smart max bid calculation formula. **Grade Quota Management** allows configurable quotas per grade with progress tracking. **Auction Flow** is Admin-controlled, supporting start/pause/reset, unsold player handling, and celebration popups. **Skip-Sold-Players Feature** (Nov 2024) enables Super Admin to pre-sell players before auction starts; Admin auction flow automatically skips already-sold players in all navigation scenarios (Next, Previous, Start) using bidirectional wrap-around roster search with dedicated helper functions (`findNextUnsoldPlayer`, `findPrevUnsoldPlayer`).
+An auto-skip effect monitors the current player during active auction and automatically advances to the next unsold player if the current one becomes sold (e.g., via cross-tab update from Super Admin).
+The system detects auction completion when no unsold players remain and auto-pauses with completion alert.
+An **Excel Import System** with configurable column mapping, automatic image path resolution, and **Smart Player Randomization** (Nov 2024) that intelligently detects Excel organization: if players are grade-sorted (all A's together, then B's, then C's), randomizes within each grade group only while maintaining grade order; if players are mixed/random, fully randomizes all players together.
+Uses Fisher-Yates shuffle algorithm with sequential ID reassignment post-shuffle. **Max Bid Display** (Nov 2024) in admin auction controls shows the maximum available bid for the team that placed the current bid, calculated based on remaining purse and grade quotas, displayed below the team name in the format "(Max Bid: ₹X,XXX,XXX)".
 A **PowerPoint Presentation System** enables admins to upload and display presentations during auction breaks using Office Online viewer integration.

 ### Authentication & Authorization